 2. Helps when you’re feeling nauseous

-3. Helps your indigestion (this one is for me…)
+3. Helps your indigestion

 4. Relief of menstrual pain

-5. MAY help reduce cholesterol and improve diabetes symptoms.
+5. MAY help reduce cholesterol and improve diabetes symptoms

 How to Make Homemade Candied Ginger

-Once you have preserved your delicious liquid, the next part is mainly waiting.
+Once you have preserved your delicious liquid, the next part is simply waiting.
 Spread those ginger morsels out on some wax paper and just let them dry overnight on the counter.

 This homemade candied ginger is super amazing and easy to make!

-- 1 cup granulated sugar plus 1/2 cup
+- 2 cups granulated sugar, plus 1/2 cup

 Place the ginger slices in a saucepan and cover with water.
 Simmer for 20 minutes, then drain.